rackerlabs/docs-intro-to-rackspace-cloud/our_products_and_services.rst

 Cloud Images
 ^^^^^^^^^^^^
-A variety of common Operating System images available for use in Cloud Servers.Create custom images from servers, import and export images, and share images with other users.
+A variety of common Operating System images available for use in Cloud Servers.
+Create custom images from servers, import and export images, and share images with other users.
 Powered by the OpenStack `glance
 <https://wiki.openstack.org/wiki/Glance>`_ project.